MicroEJ/docs/KernelDeveloperGuide/applicationLink.rst

    - Generating the MEJ32 instructions,
    - Building the virtualization tables.

-   The result is an object file that ends with ``.fo`` extension.
+   The result is an object file that ends with the ``.fo`` extension.
-   By default, the ``.fo`` file is specific to a Kernel: it can only be installed on the Kernel it has been linked.
+   By default, the ``.fo`` file is specific to a Kernel: it can only be installed on the Kernel it has been linked to.
-   Rebuilding a Kernel implies to run this phase again, unless it has been built from the previous Kernel (see :ref:`feature_portability`).
+   Rebuilding a Kernel implies to run this phase again, unless the application has been built for the previous Kernel (see :ref:`feature_portability`).

 .. figure:: png/link_application.png
    :alt: Sandboxed Application Build Flow